Korada Subrahmanyam

-Korada Subrahmanyam (born 1954) is a Sanskrit grammarian and scholar from India associated with IIT Hyderabad as an adjunct Professor.
-Previously he was a Professor of Sanskrit at the University of Hyderabad working in the CALTS department.
+Korada Subrahmanyam (born 1954) is an Indian Sanskrit grammarian and scholar.
+He served as a Professor of Sanskrit at the University of Hyderabad, where he was associated with the Centre for Applied Linguistics and Translation Studies (CALTS).
+Following his retirement, he served as an Adjunct Professor at the IIT Hyderabad.
 Prof.Korada was born into a family of Vedic scholars hailing from the Godavari delta region, known as Konaseema.
-His areas of specialization include Paninian Grammar, Philosophy of Language, Translation, Vedas,Vedangas and Upanishads.The Professor is also well versed in Mahābhāṣya, Vākyapadīya, Laghumañjūṣā, ślokavārtikam and Tantravārtikam.
+His areas of specialization include Paninian Grammar, Philosophy of Language, Translation, Vedas, Vedangas and Upanishads.The Professor is also well versed in Mahābhāṣya, Vākyapadīya, Laghumañjūṣā, ślokavārtikam and Tantravārtikam.
 He studied Astadasavidyasthanams, ie Vedas, Vedangas, Darsanas, Upavedas, and Puranas (Lectures are available on Youtube and Essays are available on ancient indianwisdom.com of Jijyasa Foundation, USA.
 He is the recipient of "Vedavyasa Sammanam", an honor bestowed upon scholars with expertise in Vedic studies and related fields.

 Education and career

 Prof.Subrahmanyam was introduced to Sanskrit by his father Korada Subbavadhani(1913–1985), a ghanapāṭhī and Sanskrit scholar himself.
 He memorized Amarakosha, a Sanskrit thesaurus at age five.
 After mastering Krishna Yajurveda and the Upanishads, he went on to study Vyākaraṇa under Sripada Lakshminarayana Sastry(Podagatlapalli, East Godavari) and Kompella Subbaraya Sastry(Narendrapuram, East Godavari) in a traditional manner.
 Dr.Korada also gained proficiency in Vedanta under the tutelage of Rani Narasimha Sastry(Narendrapuram EG Dist.) and Acarya Pullela Sriramacandrudu (Hyderabad) and Jyotisham under Chivukula Satyanarayana Murthy (Gopalapuram, EG Dist.).
 The professor also forayed into Mīmāṃsā, Nyāya, Vaiśeṣika, Yoga, Sānkhya, Sāmudrika, and Tantra gaining expertise through self-learning and interaction with scholars.
 The professor is a rare phenomenon, who had his schooling in both Oriental (Gurukula) and Occidental (University) fashions, which has benefited the Sanskrit lovers at large.
 He has contributed hundreds of posts to the Google group 'Bharatiya Vidvat Parishad' over the past few years, which are also published in his blog named "Koradeeyam".